runpod/docs/docs/fine-tune/index.md

 Make sure you have:

 - An account with access to the fine-tuning feature
-- A Hugging Face account (required for accessing models)
 - (Optional) A HuggingFace access token for gated models

 ## Select a base model